Spider fighting

 Spider fighting or spider derby is a sport involving spiders that occurs in different forms in several areas of the world.
 Among them are the Philippines, Japan, Singapore and Malaysia.
 The fights that occur in the Philippines and in Japan are staged between females of various species of web weavers.
 Female spiders will kill a rival if the loser does not quickly flee or receive the aid of a human handler.
-The contests that are staged in Singapore and Malaysia are fights between male jumping spiders.
+The contests that are staged in Malaysia and Singapore are fights between male jumping spiders.
 The males fight only for dominance, and ordinarily the loser will flee, though sometimes they will lose a leg in the fight.

 In the Philippines, spider fighting (Hiligaynon: paupas sang damang; Cebuano: paaway kaka or sabong sa kaka) is staged between female orb-weavers from the genus Neoscona.
 In Japan, the contests occur at an annual festival and use females of the genus Argiope.
 In Japanese these contests are called Kumo Gassen (spider battles).
-In Singapore, they use males of the genus Thiania - most commonly the species Thiania bhamoensis - although another species of that genus may sometimes be used.
+In Malaysia, they use males of the genus Thiania - most commonly the species Thiania bhamoensis - although another species of that genus may sometimes be used.
 Like cockfighting, spider fighting is a sport that usually involves betting and events occur frequently.
-In Singapore, they are known as "fighting spiders" in English, dòu bào hǔ (鬥豹虎) in Mandarin and Cantonese, and memerangi labah-labah in Malay.
+In Malaysia, they are known as "fighting spiders" in English, dòu bào hǔ (鬥豹虎) in Mandarin and Cantonese, and memerangi labah-labah in Malay.